 Gemini Court Holiday Apartments is located on the Southern end of the Gold Coast, in the very “cool” suburb of Burleigh Heads.
 Directly opposite Burleigh Beach, a short walk to James street for some great restaurants and shopping, and no more than 30 minutes drive to pretty much anywhere you’ll be wanting to visit while on holiday.

-Choose from 1, 2, 3 and 4 bedroom apartments and if you can, pay the little bit extra for an ocean view.
+Choose from 1, 2, 3 and 4 bedroom apartments and if you can, pay a little bit extra for an ocean view.
 You will not regret that decision!
-Facilities included heated pool, spa, sauna and tennis court.
+Facilities included a heated pool, spa, sauna and tennis court.
 There’s also a BBQ area overlooking the beach and free undercover parking, which comes in VERY handy in this area.